DIY Wardrobe under sloping wall with recess for bed and IKEA PAX wardrobe layout, by Harrie

 Description of Harrie

-Dimensions of My DIY Project
+Dimensions of my DIY project

 W x H x D: 4m x 2.5m x 0.7m